eliranwong/LXX-Rahlfs-1935/06_English_gloss/README.md

 Therefore, users have to be aware that the set of glossaries here is for quick reference only.
 Please consult full entries in related lexicons for further study.<br>
 <br>
-In case someone interested in how this set of glossary come from, building blocks of its development are listed below:<br>
+In case someone is interested in how this set of glossary come from, building blocks of its development are listed below:<br>
 <br>
 1. started with brief definitions for some (not all) Greek words in <a href='https://github.com/openscriptures/GreekResources'>Open Scripture Septuagint Project</a>.<br>
 2. glossaries taken from LJS, MLJS with based on mapping data in <a href='https://github.com/openscriptures/GreekResources'>Open Scripture Septuagint Project</a>.<br>